MLDGR/traffic-deep-intelligence/prediction/README.md

 # Purpose of this application

-This application focuses on obtaining data time series format in order to be able to predict the average time each vehicle detection by each sensor.
+This application focuses on obtaining data in time series format in order to be able to predict the average time each vehicle detection by each sensor.
 If high detection times are obtained they can be associated with the presence of traffic jams.

 1. Obtain the data time sampled / accumulated every second detection.